Collaboration Surface

 • execute: active operator can drive code changes.

 Telegram execution in shared projects is gated on execute mode.
+In groups, explicit execution should use /run <prompt>.
 This prevents normal conversation from turning into accidental code execution.

 Commands